sarasuni/Simple-Movie-Search-SK-Project-01/README.md

 Movie-Search

 Description:
-This is a web application, where we can find information about specific Movie and store your favorite Movie in "Favorites" section to watch later.
+This is a web application, where we can find information about specific Movie.

 Motivation:
 The motivation behind this project is to learn and demonstrate HTML, CSS and Javascript coding skills.
 As we all are movie lovers, we wanted to build a minimalistic web application that simply lists all the latest movies and displays informtion about particular movie.